refinedev/refine/documentation/docs/api-references/providers/i18n-provider.md

 :::

 :::caution
-This example is for SPA react apps, for Nextjs [refer to i18n Nextjs example ][i18nNextjs]
+This example is for SPA react apps, for Next.js [refer to i18n Nextjs example ][i18nNextjs]
 :::

 Let's add multi-language support using the `react-i18next` framework.
 At the end of our example, our application will support both German and English.